FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

     <p></p>

 ### Page Autocomplete
-This intelligently adds relevant widgets to a page based on the pages’s context, making it easy to complete partially built pages.
+Page Autocomplete intelligently adds relevant widgets to a page based on the pages’s context, making it easy to complete partially built pages.
+The project context includes the existing widgets and design of those widgets, as well as the page's description.

+If the page does not have a description, you will be asked to describe what you want the page to contain.

+To use Page Autocomplete, open the **AI Tools** menu from the Toolbar.
+Next, and select **Page Autocomplete** on the page that you want FlutterFlow AI to complete.

     <div style={{
         position: 'relative',